programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 2. Open "Command Prompt" (open your Start Menu and search for "Command Prompt" and an app you can open should come up).

-3. Install Chocolately (a package manager, like Homebrew is for Mac)
+3. Install Chocolately (*make sure to highlight and copy the whole club of text below together, not as separate lines*).
+Chocolatey is a "package manager": code that lets you download and install open-source software on Windows from the command line.

    `@powershell -NoProfile -ExecutionPolicy unrestricted -Command "(iex ((new-object net.webclient).DownloadString('https://chocolatey.org/install.ps1'))) >$null 2>&1" && SET PATH=%PATH%;%ALLUSERSPROFILE%\chocolatey\bin`